open-web-academy/NFT-Mint-CORE/README.md

 ## Setting up the development environment

+1. Download this repository

-1. Install dependencies in /contract.
+2. Install dependencies in the route /contract.

 ```bash
 npm install
 ```